DeepLabCut/DeepLabCut/conda-environments/README.md

 Here are some conda environment management tips: https://kapeli.com/cheat_sheets/Conda.docset/Contents/Resources/Documents/index

-**GPUs:** The ONLY thing you need to do **first** if have an NVIDIA GPU, NVIDIA driver installed, and CUDA <=10 (currently, TensorFlow 1.13.1 is installed inside the env, so you can install up to CUDA 10 and an appropriate driver).
+**GPUs:** The ONLY thing you need to do **first** if you have an NVIDIA GPU, NVIDIA driver installed, and CUDA <=10 (currently, TensorFlow 1.13.1 is installed inside the env, so you can install up to CUDA 10 and an appropriate driver).
+Please note that only NVIDA GPUs are supported.
 - DRIVERS: https://www.nvidia.com/Download/index.aspx
 - CUDA: https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#verify-you-have-cuda-enabled-system